jsog/jsog/README.md

 	}

 There are obvious cycles in this graph; employees manage other employees and projects have employees which have projects.
-Your database and represents these relationships just fine and your ORM can pull the object graph (with references) into memory, but you cannot directly serialize it to a JSON structure without stack overflow errors.
+Your database can represent these relationships just fine and your ORM can pull the object graph (with references) into memory, but you cannot directly serialize to a JSON structure without stack overflow errors.
 This is a problem when you want to return all of the employees, managers, and projects from a REST GET to /departments/Engineering.